Skip to main content

 Where you'll study

-The classroom teaching and workshop instruction for this course is delivered from Solent University's St Mary's campus, located in Southampton city centre.
+The classroom teaching and workshop instruction for this course is delivered from Solent University's East Park Terrace campus, located in Southampton city centre.
 All mandatory STCW maritime safety training courses are delivered from the Warsash campus.

 Engineer officer cadet in the classroom